keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 > <ins>:warning: Do This</ins>

-> :paperclip: The contents of a **partially** implemented Controller Test file, where only the test stubs are implemented, can be found here:  https://bit.ly/2YwXFBI
+> :paperclip: The contents of a **partially** implemented Controller Test file, where only the test stubs are implemented, can be found here:  https://bit.ly/2YwXFBI.
+You can leverage the contents of this file if you wish to flesh out the test stubs yourself.
+Otherwise, there's a full implementation you can leverage too.

+> :paperclip: For reference, the **fully** implemented Controller Test file can be found here:  https://bit.ly/2YxaAnb.

 Create the following file: `controllers/opsovereasy_controller_test.go`

-And copy the contents of the "partially" implemented Controller Test into it.
+And copy the contents of the **"fully"** implemented Controller Test into it.

-Notice how we we've created stubs for each corresponding BDD scenario.
+Notice how each test corresponds to a BDD scenario.

-As we implement our Custom Resource Controller, we will also leverage these stubs to test and validate our scenario requirements.
+As we implement our Custom Resource Controller, we will leverage these tests validate our scenario requirements and controller implementation.

-Currently when these tests are executed they will fail as expected.
+Currently when these tests are executed they will fail.
+This is expected, because we have not implemented our controller.

 You can run them by executing the following at the root of the source directory: